Iguanacolossus/Capstone3-TBA/README.md

 ![km_sil_3](images/sil_plot_c3.png)<br>
 ![km_sil_4](images/sil_plot_c4.png)

 The first plot is of the model with a k assignment of 2.
 Since this model has the best cohesion and separation of clusters, it may be picking up on a seizure cluster and a not seizure cluster.
-Let’s take a look at the ratio of cluster assignments on the true seizure data.<br>
+Let’s take a look at the ratio of cluster assignments from the true seizure labels.<br>
->26.5% of seizure data in one cluster and 75.5% of seizure data assigned to the other cluster.
-This means that with the time series clustering approach this model would miss over 25% of seizures in people.
+>26.5% of seizure data in one cluster and 75.5% of seizure data assigned to the other cluster.<br> This means that with the time series clustering approach this model would miss over 25% of seizures in people.

 <br>
 Next, I will see if normalizing the signals improves performance.